meteor-gazelle/meteor-gazelle/doc/specs/collages.md

 ## Motivation

 The collage system is an important feature.
-It provides an orthogonal way to either artist page or tagging system to organise Album, based (mostly) on Facts.
+It provides an orthogonal way to either artist page or tagging system to organise Album, based on objective theme, or, in special case, on subjective preferences.

 ## Business rules